alexander-kovalev2110/Matrix/README.md

 2. K of eights (8) is randomly installed in it

-3. Eights should not touch each other horizontally, vertically, diagonally4
+3. Eights should not touch each other horizontally, vertically, diagonally

 4. Then the number of neighbor eights (horizontally, vertically, diagonally) is set in each cell